Moreton-in-Marsh railway station: History

 In the early 1970s, 25 mi of track from Moreton-in-Marsh to Norton Junction, Worcester, were converted from double to single track, and the station became a passing place.
 Reduplication of the line was completed in 2011, and Moreton-in-Marsh is once again a station on normal double track, with two side platforms.
 Between 2000 and 2010, the station was the base of Cotswold Rail, a spot-hire company for shunting and mainline locomotives, which went into liquidation.

 In August 2019, the direct Great Western train service from London Paddington station to the Moreton-in-Marsh railway station (code MIM) was expected to take under two hours.
 The average time to get to the station from Birmingham was 2.75 hours.

 Bilingual signs

-Several information and direction signs around the station are bilingual – in English and Japanese.
-That is for the benefit of tourists because Japanese television promotes the Cotswolds as a holiday destination.
+Several information and direction signs around the station are printed in both English and Japanese.
+The bilingual signs are for the benefit of tourists because Japanese television promotes the Cotswolds as a holiday destination.
 The signs were the idea of station manager Teresa Ceesay, who had noticed the popularity of the town with Japanese tourists, and that many asked for information at the station's ticket office.
 The cost of £350 was met by train operator First Great Western.